TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 In the graphic we see a 2D representation of the ligand binding interactions for the whole trajectory, with the default display of the `Overall` tab at the top of the graphic.
 It is an interactive
-graphic: selecting the `Cluster 0` tab in blue or the `Cluster 1` tab in green will change the binding interaction representation to that corresponding to the selected cluster.
+graphic: selecting the `Cluster 0` tab in blue will change the binding interaction representation to that corresponding to the selected cluster.
 Hovering over one of the interaction in the diagram lights up a strip chart on the right-hand side grey arrow showing the occupancy